sashadt/docs/docs/dtgateway_systemalerts.md

-Here is an example for simple JavaScript condition; we can make a REST call to create an alert named `xyz` which emails to `someone@company.com` when the number of running applications is greater than 5 for at least 60 seconds; the JSON object is the payload:
+Here is an example for simple JavaScript condition; we can make a REST call to create an alert named `xyz` which emails to `someone@company.com` when the number of running applications is greater than 5 for at least 60 seconds; the disabled flag indicates whether the alert is enabled or disabled; the JSON object is the payload:

 ### PUT /ws/v2/systemAlerts/alerts/xyz
 ```json